BioTheWolff/Jobwave/docs/Architecture.md

 Due to the project's size and specialization, it has been cut down into several microservices (MS).
 Each microservice follows the SRP (Single Responsibility Principle).
 The main features are:
-- decoupling: services are only responsible for their own task and can easily be swapped out since they interact through a third party
+- decoupling: services are only responsible for their own task and can easily be swapped out since they interact through a third party,
-- overload risk reduction: services can be scaled on-demand because of their independence
+- overload risk reduction: services can be scaled on-demand because of their independence.

 The following diagram summarizes the architecture of the application and its interactions.